kriss3/dotNetPlaygound/README.md

 - Added package mapping.
 This solution has two sources, nuget and Azure Devops
 - Working on Functional C# - First, doing work on Map and Bind/BindFailure.
 - Working on Match function to extend Result type + examples of function chaining using Option<T>.
+- Explore pre-existing C# Functional libs like OneOf ErrorOr and others which dels with higher order functions